nwduncan/conquest_api/readme.md

 {'batch': 'e477baaf-4d0a-4668-9c79-7b4f42f7a11a', 'success': True, 'error_msg': None, 'error_file': None}
 ```

 *Note: 'success' will show as `False` if **any** errors are found during file validation.
-Some items from the file may still be imported correctly.
+Some items from the file may still have imported correctly.
 View the 'Output to CSV' file listed in the 'error_file' for clarification.</br></br>*

 Batch import all files within a folder.
 ```python